 Final thoughts on Jersey...

-She said to me that she had done everything that there was to do in Jersey and needed to leave, but she comes back more frequently that she thought she would of done given the wider opportunities on the 'mainland'.
+She said to me that she had done everything that there was to do in Jersey and needed to leave, but she comes back more frequently than she thought she would have done given the wider opportunities on the 'mainland'.

-Why I asked?
+Why did I ask?
 She said that Jersey is a special place and has a ‘pull’ like a magnet.
 Even after my short visit and with memories of the views above firmly in my mind, I’d quite happily agree with that...